EUGENE STUDIO /

 Oil painting on canvas with brush

-Like the White Painting series, the Rainbow Painting series takes on community as its central theme.
-The works, framed as “group portraits,” consist of countless brushstrokes layered atop one another, each symbolizing a single person.
-Although the individual brushstrokes vary slightly in color and shape, they come together to create intricate gradations that spread across the entire canvas.
-Whether the differences are considered significant or trivial is left to the interpretation of the viewer—however, the sweeping landscapes realized by the aggregation of individuals are undeniably beautiful, and faced with their collective power, one cannot help but feel a sense of hope for humanity’s future.
+The Rainbow Painting series consists of "group portraits" executed in oil on canvas.
+While the artist's White Painting series takes on the theme of community through the accumulation of invisible marks, the Rainbow Painting series addresses the same theme through distinct brushstrokes that envelop the whole canvas.
+Countless imprints are layered atop one another, each symbolizing a single person.
+Although the individual brushstrokes vary slightly in color and shape, they come together to create intricate gradations that spread across the entire work.
+Whether the differences are considered significant or trivial is left to the interpretation of the viewer—however, the sweeping landscapes, realized by the aggregation of discrete marks, are undeniably beautiful.
+Faced with their collective power, one cannot help but feel a sense of hope for humanity’s future.

 Rainbow Painting series